-We were in the same dorm during our freshman year of college and in the same major.
-After some initial mingling and intense Organic Chemistry study groups, we both eventually changed majors.
+We were in the same dorm during our freshman year of college and chose the same major.
+After some initial mingling and intense Organic Chemistry study groups, we both eventually changed to different majors.
 Though we still had friends in common, after that, our paths only occasionally crossed.

 Cut to 5 or 10 years later, when we again found ourselves in new, but still intersecting circles, bumping into each other at parties and movie nights, feeling a comfortable familiarity through our shared history, but never instigating a strong independent relationship.

 It was really only when they invited me into their wedding that I realized how much I was missing out on by only being “friends of friends” with Kelly and Duke.

 First there was their thoughtfulness, which was evident in their wedding planning process.
 They didn’t come to the decision lightly; it wasn’t a foregone conclusion that they would have a wedding.
 And that kind of introspection is something I deeply respect.
 Ultimately, they decided they wanted to have a wedding celebration to honor not only their own relationship, but all of the friends and family that support the two of them.
 And they wanted to bring everyone together in the town they love so much – Salem, MA!
 The Hawthorne Hotel was the perfect place for their wedding celebration.
 And those sentiments they value so highly – friends, family, and home – were deeply enmeshed throughout the weekend.